Jeznar/GitRepo/Spells/README.md

 ---

-Since there should eventually be a enourmous number of spells in this repo, this document will list the spells and provide a link to the README for each spell level which contain additional notes.
+Since there should eventually be an enormous number of spells in this repo, this document will list the spells and provide a link to the README for each spell level which contain additional notes.

 * [Cantrips](#cantrips)
 * [1st Level Spells](#1st-level-spells)